Richard-Sti/taskmasterMPI.jl/README.md

 ```

 Please refer to inline documentation for detailed function parameters and usage.
 Similar example is included in the script `example.jl`.

+### Function Explanation: `work_delegation`

+The `work_delegation` function is designed to delegate tasks for parallel processing using MPI.

+#### Output:

+The function returns a `Vector{Vector{Any}}`, which is essentially a list of vectors.
+Each inner vector represents the result of a single task.
+For instance, if you pass in a list of 10 tasks, the function will return a list of 10 vectors, with each inner vector being the output of its corresponding task.

+#### Task Requirements:

+Each task should be a function that, when executed, returns a vector.
+This is a strict requirement, and even if there's no explicit output from a task, it should return an empty vector (`[]`).
+This ensures consistency in the output format, making post-processing and data extraction simpler.

 ## Authors